naumvd95/devops-test-task/README.md

 - Customization of cri(docker, containerd), cni(calico, weave), csi(cloud-providers drivers, like cinder csi for OS cloud) interfaces
 - AWS cloud provider support for management LB/PVC for applications automatically

+### Why self-managed Kubernetes?

+There are many ways to deploy/support k8s cluster except self-managed:
+- Cloud Provider's k8s API's (AWS, GCP, Azure)
+- Provider agnostic orchestration tooling (kubespray, kops)
+- Tooling for local development (minikube, kind)

+Benefits of self-managed:
+- No vendor lock
+- Customization is easier
+- This is repository for educational purposes, so it will be better to create everything from the scratch

 ### Why Helm?

 Shortly:
 Good approach for delivering/upgrading application on top of k8s cluster:
+- manage application service dependencies as sub-charts
-- upgrade support
+- upgrade support including dependency charts
-- rollback support
+- rollback support including dependency charts
+- packaging as archives, simple delivery
 - CICD implementation is simple(helm bin in docker image for example)
-- manage application service dependencies as sub-charts

 ### Why AWS?